 Gather Your Goodies

 Pick some of your favorite foods that you can either eat right out of the package or after cooking using nothing but water.
 This means you will need access to water where you are camping.
 The items you choose for your DIY MRE must also be non-perishables.
 Examples include cereal bars, tuna packets, mac and cheese packets, ramen noodles, instant oatmeal, dried fruit, candy bars, and so much more.
 Items people often forget but would be beneficial include protein powders, instant drink mixes, energy chews, and spices!

 Prepare Your Menu

 Rifle through your grocery haul and figure out what you want to eat each day.
 Don’t forget to change your meals up day-to-day so you don’t get tired of eating the same food over and over again.
 Pairing items that go well together is a must as well.
 For example, Mac and Cheese with a side of rice might not be the most well-rounded meal you can create.
-Mac and Cheese with a BBQ tuna packet sounds like a more palatable, nutrient-dense combination.
+Mac and Cheese with a BBQ tuna packet sound like a more palatable, nutrient-dense combination.